• Skip to content

 • use the service without having a separate account

-• opt into automatic real-time captions (students can choose this individually)
+• turn on automatic real-time closed captions (students can choose this individually)

 Both platforms work well with Panopto.
 Both have mobile device apps for iOS and Android.